Laboratory tests

 Water contaminated with :

-- Cyst (3-micron bead substitute) influent concentration 105 or 106 per ml (influent = untreated raw water)
+- Cyst (3-micron pearl substitute) influent concentration 105 or 106 per ml (influent = untreated raw water)

 COA - Certificate of Analysis